dbmdz/solr-ocrhighlighting/docs/formats.md

 ## ALTO

-In the **Solr configuration**, set the `ocrFormat` attribute on the `<searchComponent />` to `de.digitalcollections.solrocr.formats.alto.AltoFormat`.

-In the **Schema**, make sure that `de.digitalcollections.solrocr.formats.alto.AltoCharFilterFactory` is the first filter in your indexing analyzer chain for OCR fields.

 !!! caution
-    The coordinates returned by the plugin are not always pixel values, since ALTO supports a variety of different reference units for the coordinates.
+    The coordinates returned by the plugin are **not always pixel values**, since ALTO supports a variety of different reference units for the coordinates.
 Check the `<MeasurementUnit>` value in your ALTO files, if its value is anything other than `pixel`, you will have to do some additional calculations on the client side to convert to pixel coordinates.